FabricioLince/BehaviourEsolang/README.md

 To extract the Node from an Expression use the ampersand `&` followed by a single Expression.

-For example, the following script will create a reference for a Node that sum the values of `a` and `b`:
+For example, the following script will create a reference for a Node that adds the values of `a` and `b`:

 `sum = &a+b`